sudara/melatonin_parameters/README.md

 </details>

-Understanding the implementation is a bit of a pain, but the core idea is to be able to translate to and from any logarithmic range to JUCE's normalized 0-1 range.
+Understanding the math is a bit of a pain, but the core idea is to be able to translate to and from any logarithmic range to JUCE's normalized 0-1 range.

 See the references for more detail.
-Solutions I ran into had oddities such as not allowing the logarithmic minimum to be 0, as it would result in division by 0.
+Other solutions I ran into had oddities such as not allowing the logarithmic minimum to be 0 (as it would result in division by 0).

 I went back to the math to cook up something that I could understand, where the range could start at 0, and where the exponential-ness (skew) and starting positions could be adjusted.